GRTLCollaboration/GRFolres/paper/paper.md

 GRFolres inherits many of the features of GRChombo and Chombo.
 Here we list the key features.

-- Stable gauge evolution - The code implements the modified moving puncture gauge that ensures a well posed evolution in the weak coupling regime, as proposed in [@AresteSalo:2022hua].
+- Stable gauge evolution - The code implements the modified moving puncture gauge that ensures a well-posed evolution in the weak coupling regime, as proposed in [@AresteSalo:2022hua].
 The precise form of the gauge and its parameters can be changed and the standard moving puncture gauge is safely recovered by setting certain parameters to zero.

 - Modified gravity theories - The currently available theories in the code are 4∂ST and cubic Horndeski.
 The code is templated over the theory (in the same way that GRChombo is templated over a matter class) so that it can easily be changed without major code modifications.
 The code also provides an implementation of 4∂ST without backreaction onto the metric (but including the possibility of using the new gauge), to enable comparison with previous works using the decoupling limit approximation.